Frigidaire FRSS2623AS Ice Maker Not Working: Complete Troubleshooting and Repair Guide

 Step 1: Verify Water Inlet Valve Operation

-The water inlet valve on your FRSS2623AS is a solenoid-operated component that opens when the ice maker signals a fill cycle.
-If this valve fails, no water enters the ice bucket, and no ice forms.
+The water inlet valve on your FRSS2623AS is a solenoid-operated component that opens up when the ice maker signals a fill cycle.
+If this valve isn’t functioning, no water will enter the ice bucket, and consequently, no ice will form.

-Visual Inspection: Unplug the FRSS2623AS and locate the water inlet valve on the rear wall, typically near the floor.
-The inlet valve has two ports: one connects to the incoming water line, and the other connects to the ice maker fill tube.
-Look for water pooling beneath the valve or frost buildup around the valve body, both indicators of a leaking or stuck valve.
+Visual Inspection: Start by unplugging the FRSS2623AS and locating the water inlet valve on the rear wall, typically near the floor.
+This valve has two ports: one connects to the incoming water line, and the other goes to the ice maker fill tube.
+Look for any water pooling beneath the valve or frost buildup around the valve body—both of which indicate a leaking or stuck valve.

-Continuity Test (requires a multimeter): The inlet valve contains a solenoid coil.
-To test if the coil has electrical continuity, disconnect the two wire terminals from the solenoid (take a photo first to remember their positions).
-Set your digital multimeter to the “ohms” setting and touch the probes to the two solenoid terminals.
-A reading between 100-1000 ohms indicates the coil is intact.
-A reading of “1” (open circuit) means the solenoid coil has failed and the entire inlet valve assembly must be replaced.
+Continuity Test (requires a multimeter): The inlet valve includes a solenoid coil.
+To check if the coil has electrical continuity, disconnect the two wire terminals from the solenoid (take a snapshot first so you remember their positions).
+Set your digital multimeter to the “ohms” setting and touch the probes to the two terminals.
+A reading between 100-1000 ohms means the coil is intact.
+If you get a reading of “1” (open circuit), the solenoid coil has failed, and you’ll need to replace the entire inlet valve assembly.

 Water Flow Test: If the solenoid tests good but you suspect the valve is stuck closed, perform this test: Turn off the main water supply to your home.
-Locate the inlet valve inlet port (where water line connects) and carefully disconnect it.
-Place a bucket underneath.
+Disconnect the inlet port of the inlet valve (where the water line connects) and place a bucket underneath.
 Turn the water supply back on briefly.
 If water flows from the inlet port, the valve’s internal cartridge is stuck.
-If no water flows, the problem is upstream (check main water line, filter, or shutoff valve).
+If no water flows, the issue is upstream—check the main water line, filter, or shutoff valve.

-Part Number for FRSS2623AS Water Inlet Valve: The authentic Frigidaire replacement inlet valve for the FRSS2623AS is part number 241798200.
-This solenoid-operated valve controls water flow to the ice maker fill tube.
-Replacement requires disconnecting the water line and two electrical terminals, then unbolting the valve from its mounting bracket.
-Allow 30 minutes for this replacement, and flush the line by running water through the dispenser for 30 seconds after installation before using the ice maker.
+Part Number for FRSS2623AS Water Inlet Valve: The authentic replacement inlet valve for the FRSS2623AS is part number 241798200.
+This solenoid-operated valve controls the water flow to the ice maker fill tube.
+Replacing it entails disconnecting the water line and two electrical terminals, then unbolting the valve from its mounting bracket.
+Allow about 30 minutes for this replacement, and be sure to flush the line by running water through the dispenser for 30 seconds after installation before using the ice maker.

 Step 2: Test the Ice Maker Module

-The ice maker module (also called the ice maker assembly or ice maker motor) is the control center that orchestrates fill cycles, freezing intervals, and ejection cycles.
-If the module fails, the FRSS2623AS won’t make ice even if water and power are present.
+The ice maker module (also referred to as the ice maker assembly or ice maker motor) is the control center that manages fill cycles, freezing intervals, and ejection cycles.
+If this module fails, the FRSS2623AS won’t produce ice even if water and power are present.

-Visual Inspection: Unplug the FRSS2623AS and remove the ice bucket by lifting the front edge upward and pulling toward you.
+Visual Inspection: Unplug the FRSS2623AS and remove the ice bucket by lifting the front edge upward and pulling it toward you.
 Behind the bucket, you’ll see the ice maker module mounted to the freezer wall.
-It’s a rectangular plastic component approximately 6 inches wide and 4 inches tall.
-Look for visible cracks, burn marks, or water damage on the module surface.
-Any of these signs indicate module failure.
+It’s a rectangular plastic component, roughly 6 inches wide and 4 inches tall.
+Look for any visible cracks, burn marks, or water damage on the module surface.
+Any of these signs could indicate module failure.

 Listen for Motor Operation: Plug the FRSS2623AS back in.
-Wait 10-15 minutes for the ice maker to enter a fill cycle (timing is random within cycles).
-Listen carefully at the freezer compartment for a faint humming or clicking sound coming from the ice maker module.
+Wait 10-15 minutes for the ice maker to enter a fill cycle (the timing can vary).
+Listen closely at the freezer compartment for a faint humming or clicking sound coming from the ice maker module.
 If you hear nothing after several minutes, the motor has likely failed.

 Continuity Test on Module Connector: Unplug the FRSS2623AS again.
 Locate the wire connector attached to the ice maker module (usually a white plastic connector with multiple pins).
 Gently pull this connector away from the module.
 Using a multimeter set to ohms, test continuity between adjacent pins.
 There should be continuity (a reading below 50 ohms) between certain pin pairs.
 If the multimeter shows open circuits on all pin combinations, the module has failed internally.

-Complete Ice Maker Module Replacement: See the “Complete Ice Maker Assembly Replacement” section below for detailed steps to replace the module on your FRSS2623AS.
+Complete Ice Maker Module Replacement: For detailed steps on replacing the ice maker module, refer to the “Complete Ice Maker Assembly Replacement” section below.

 Step 3: Verify Freezer Temperature is Below 16°F